mike-casas/web-header/README.md

 ## Release

 To release a new version just commit a package.json version change.
 And changelog entry, git tag, cdn deploy and npm publish will be triggered automatically.
-Minor version changes or patches will be deployed automatically to dependent projects (website, blog, learn), Docs needs manual update.

 ## Issue Reporting